FairyTaleLABs/BL-Better-Light-Ctrl/README.md

 ***
 ### 6. set 3D printer data
    * complete step 5 (Connect to WiFi)
-   * connect your "BL Better Light" LED controller with your power supply with an USB-C cable if it is not anymore
+   * connect your "BL Better Light" LED controller with your power supply with an USB-C cable if it is not anymore and with LED strip
-   * the red led should light up
+   * the red controller LED should light up
    * navigate to the website http://blbetterlightctrl.local/ (this will not working in Android) or alternative http://<ip-address-of-your-led-controller/ (e.g. http://192.168.1.55), refer to the manual of your router if you need help to find this IP address
    * the configuration page should appear:
        <p align="center">